lazy-eggplant/vs.templ/docs/syntax.md

 As for the element version, to introduce the value of an expression as value of a prop `xxx`.

-### `prop.xxx`
+### `prop.[name/value].xxx`

-To generate new property whose name is determined by an expression and assign whatever values was assigned to `prop.xxx`.
+To generate new property whose name and value are determined by the relative command props.

 ### `when`